intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

   they don't get widespread real-world testing until *after* the base protocol has been deployed for a while, and its deficiencies have become evident.

+Indeed, basic interoperability is considered critical early in the deployment of a protocol, and any engineering practice that values simplicity will tend to make version negotiation and extension mechanisms optional for this basic interoperability.
+This leads to these mechanisms being uniquely affected by this problem.

 Transport Layer Security (TLS) {{?TLS12=RFC5246}} provides examples of where a design that is objectively sound fails when incorrectly implemented.
 TLS provides examples of failures in protocol version negotiation and extensibility.